lkugler/DART-WRF/docs/source/index.rst

 Welcome to the DART-WRF documentation!
 ======================================

-DART-WRF is a Python package to run an Ensemble Data Assimilation system with the software packages DART and WRF.
+DART-WRF is a python package to run an Ensemble Data Assimilation system with the software packages DART and WRF.

 Installation